 This process monitors and, if necessary, attempts to restart the data node process.
 If you check the list of active processes on your system after starting ndbd, you can see that there are actually 2 processes running by that name, as shown here (we omit the output from ndb_mgmd and ndbd for brevity):

-usage is the angel process.
-It actually does use a very small
+angel process (although it actually does use a very small amount

-amount of each, of course.
-It simply checks to see if the main
+of each).
+This process merely checks to see if the main